The Fintech Mortgage Ecosystem: Borrower Apps to Secondary Market Integration

 The Compliance and Regulatory Layer

 Every layer of the fintech mortgage ecosystem generates compliance obligations.
 Borrower data collection triggers privacy requirements.
 Income verification must meet investor standards.
 Disclosures must follow TRID timing rules.
 The compliance layer runs in parallel with every other layer, not as an afterthought at the end.
+We cover Tech Due Diligence for Fintech Mortgage Startups in a companion piece.

 Modern compliance automation covers four functions: